 ELIXIR has published a customised collection of tools and services to help in the development of new treatments.
-The collection is available through the ELIXIR biotools service (bio.tools), which is part of the ECP platform.
+The collection is available through the ELIXIR biotools service (bio.tools).
 Researchers of rare diseases can deposit raw data, run a gene mapping and pick gvcf files (genomic variant call format) for analysis.
 This defines the text file used in bioinformatics when gene sequence variations are stored.

 The patient’s metadata (illness, treatment, treatment results), patient samples in biobanks and all EGA can be obtained through the ECP.

 Read article in PDF